 So, where are the best cities for singles in Mississippi?
 We’ve got the answers here.

-These are the best cities for singles in Mississippi.
+These are the best cities for singles in Mississippi for 2019.
 Try not to jump in the car with a dozen roses:

 - Oxford (Photos | Homes For Sale)